CoorpAcademy/tekacademy/PITCHME.md

 - Inline style
 - Class forwarding to a child via its props
 - Media queries
-- No global scope, no conflicts :v:
+- No global scope, no conflicts

 #HSLIDE
 ## branchement sur les apps